Linear quantum systems: poles, zeros, invertibility and sensitivity: Zeros and poles of linear quantum systems

-\begin{remark} Obviously, the set of poles of a transfer function is a subset of the eigenvalues of the $A$-matrix of a state-space realization, while the set of transmission zeros of a transfer function is a subset of invariant zeros of a state-space realization.
+\begin{remark} Obviously, the set of poles of a transfer matrix is a subset of the eigenvalues of the $A$-matrix of a state-space realization, while the set of transmission zeros of a transfer matrix is a subset of invariant zeros of a state-space realization.
 Loosely speaking, Theorem \ref{cor:invariant_0} is a generalization of Theorem \ref{cor:s_-s}.
-Thus, in the linear quantum regime, there exist a one-to-one correspondence between poles and transmission zeros of a transfer function and another one-to-one correspondence between eigenvalues of the $A$-matrix and invariant zeros of a system realization. \end{remark}
+Thus, in the linear quantum regime, there exist a duality between poles and transmission zeros of a transfer matrix and another duality between eigenvalues of the $A$-matrix and invariant zeros of a system realization. \end{remark}

-Before going into the main result of this section, Theorem \ref{Feb3-4}, we first present an assumption, which is a necessary condition for Theorem \ref{Feb3-4}.

 \begin{assumption} For the Kalman canonical form \eqref{Kalmansys}, we assume that the poles of the ``$h$" subsystem and the eigenvalues of the matrix $A_{\bar{c}\bar{o}}$ are purely imaginary. \end{assumption}